narmidm/K8sToolbox/README.md

 With **K8sToolbox**, you can:
 - Execute health checks, manage stuck resources, aggregate logs, and perform network diagnostics.
-- Run custom scripts directly from your local machine or inside a Kubernetes pod using shell exec.
+- Run custom scripts directly from your local machine or inside a Kubernetes pod using shell exec. **"For detailed usage instructions on the scripts, please refer to [Using K8sToolbox Scripts](#using-k8stoolbox-scripts)."**

 ## Folder Structure
 ```